RnbWd/sinopia-docker/README.md

 [Sinopia](https://github.com/rlidwka/sinopia) is a private npm repository server.

-This repo uses [rnbwd/sinopia](https://github.com/RnbWd/sinopia) for better compatability with docker and [nginx-proxy](https://github.com/RnbWd/nginx).
+This repo uses [rnbwd/sinopia](https://github.com/RnbWd/sinopia) for better compatability with docker and [nginx-proxy](https://github.com/jwilder/nginx-proxy).

-Using with node v4.1.1 - let me know if there's any issues with this version.
+Had to downgrade to node v10 for stability.
 The storage path is also changed in the [config.yaml](https://github.com/RnbWd/sinopia-docker/blob/master/config.yaml) to handle the edge case where htpasswd is installed via npm.

 ### Recommend Usage

+> need to double check this because I probably won't maintain an nginx repo any longer, nginx-proxy by jwilder is 99.9% identical and kept up to speed.

 **Generate ssl files on server:**